alexn11/complex-dynamics-progs/arnold-tongues.md

 The value of `default_starting_point` is assigned to one of the starting point and the other are computed accordingly.

 For each orbit, the program will first compute `orbit_initial_segment_length` iterates.
-After that more iterates are computed and it periodicity of the resulting point is checked on these later iterates in the most naive way.
+After that more iterates are computed and the periodicity of the resulting point is checked on these later iterates in the most naive way.
-The value of `period_test_tol` is used to modulate how strict one wants the periodicity to be.
+The value of `period_test_tol` is used to modulate how strict this test is.
+A small value of `period_test_tol` will make the test stricter but might miss slowly converging orbits.
+Inversely a larger value will introduce false positives.

 The parameter `do_draw_periods` is set to `True` to show a shade relating to the computed period.
 If one only wants to draw the binary value of whether the orbit is detected periodic or not, one should instead set the following parameter: